 Personnel files are the most useful source for researching First World War soldiers, and should be the researcher’s first port of call.
 They are held by Archives New Zealand, and can usually be located on their Archway database:

-Archives have digitised some of these files – view an example here (click on ‘View Digitised Record’)
+Archives have digitised these files – view an example here (click on pdf link to download)

 Personnel files contain a lot of military short-hand and can be hard to understand.
 The New Zealand Defence Force Archives provides a useful information sheet to help with interpretation